 In addition to our ongoing co-curricular programs that link academic and student programs, the program will reemphasize its commitment to campus engagement across the university as well as within its institutional home, The Honors College.
-Already this semester, the team has scheduled a public debate for the spring semester on National Health Insurance and begun to plan a renewal of our public debate rivalry with Rice University.
+Already this semester, the team has scheduled a public debate for the spring semester on the constitution and executive power and begun to plan a renewal of our public debate rivalry with Rice University.